-After just three plays I don't feel qualified to rate this... the game hasn't opened it's "magic box" to me just yet.
+After 3 plays: I don't feel qualified to rate this... the game hasn't opened it's "magic box" to me just yet.

 It seems *fun enough* but every time I'm left with a "is that all there is?" feeling.